A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Material and methods

 \subsection{Disease model}

 Various compartmental differential equation models with varying levels of detail have been used to capture dengue transmission mechanisms.
-In this study, we have adopted the two-strain dengue model of Nuraini et al. (2007) to characterize transmission and show that it is possible to advance the ICC-curve method from the basic SIR to the two-population SEIR model of dengue mathematically \cite{Nuraini2007}.
+In this study, we adopt a two-population (human–mosquito), four-serotype dengue transmission model with primary and secondary infections and mild/severe disease classes to characterize transmission and mathematically show that the parabolic ICC relation holds for dengue.
+This model is a more complete four-serotype extension of the two-serotype framework introduced by Nuraini et al. (2007) \cite{Nuraini2007}.
+We emphasize that this compartmental model is not used for prediction in this work; it is used solely to provide a mathematical justification for the parabolic incidence–cumulative cases relationship in dengue.
 The differential equations that govern the model are presented below.
 The compartments in this model represent different stages of infection status in both human and mosquito populations.
 Taking a dot to denote the time derivative ($\frac{dy}{dt}\Rightarrow \dot{y}$), the compartments are defined as follows: